Greenhollow Duology

-The Greenhollow Duology is a series of two fantasy romance novellas by Emily Tesh.
+The Greenhollow Duology is a series of two fantasy romance novellas by British writer Emily Tesh.
 The first entry in the series, Silver in the Wood, won the 2020 World Fantasy Award for Best Novella.

 Plot

 Silver in the Wood

 Tobias Finch has served as the Wild Man of Greenhollow Wood for centuries.
 He protects nearby villagers from magical creatures in the wood, along with his dryads and cat.
 He meets Henry Silver, a folklore scholar and the new landlord of Greenhollow Hall.
 When Tobias is shot by a villager as he fights off a creature, he recuperates at Greenhollow Hall.
 Finch and Silver forge a romantic connection.
 Silver is then captured by the Lord of Summer, Fabian Rafaela, a lich and former friend of Tobias.
 With Silver's mother Adela, Tobias confronts Fabian and kills him.
 During this conflict, he loses his powers, and Silver disappears.
 Months later, Tobias discovers Silver in the wood; Silver has gained Tobias's powers as the new Wild Man of the Wood.